AniketHans/golang/Notes2.md

    n2.func2()
    ```

-10. Functions with a reciever tells that an object of type of the reciever can use the function usinf dot(.) notation.
+10. Functions with a receiver tells that an object of type of the receiver can use the function usinf dot(.) notation.

     ```go
     type newString string